Your next staycation is closer than you think. This is Kent. So, stop scrolling for somewhere else. Kent has this covered.

 Kent has been keeping secrets.
 Rows of vines heavy with the grapes that make England's most-awarded sparkling wine, golden in the afternoon sun at Gusbourne Estate.
+Acres of history and 400 years of maritime heritage at The Historic Dockyard Chatham, where families can spend an entire day discovering it.
 A castle rising from its moat in the Kentish countryside, surrounded by five hundred acres of gardens, falconry and enough adventure to exhaust even the most determined family, and still have you back in time for dinner.
 A grand Victorian hotel on the coast at Hythe, where the sea air arrives before you've even found the car park and the English Channel stretches out in front of you like it was arranged for the occasion.
 All of it within an hour.
 None of it what you expected.
 Kent has been here the whole time, quietly extraordinary, waiting for you to finally arrive.

 Breathe, taste, wander, play and stay - it's Kent, rediscovered.